yhw320/PanSyn/README.md

 ## 3. Installation guide
 ### Three ways to install PanSyn:
-### CRITICAL:
-To install PanSyn from Conda or Docker, make sure that you have preinstalled Conda or Docker.
-The installation was tested on Conda version 23.7.1 and Docker version 1.13.1, build 7d71120/1.13.1.
-To install PanSyn from GitHub, make sure that you have preinstalled all the dependencies listed in the "Software Prerequisites" section and added them to the PATH environment variable.
 #### A. Install from Conda:
 (1) To add channels in conda, you can use the commands:<br>
 ```